w3c/wai-bcase/index.md

 * [Perspective Videos](https://www.w3.org/WAI/perspective-videos/) Watch how accessibility impacts users.

 These are suggested simply as a way to get started.
 We hope you will explore throughout the WAI site as you dive deeper into accessibility and begin to realize the related benefits for you and your organization.

-## Conclusion

-Public use of the Internet is more than 25 years old.
-The web is no longer a novelty but an integrated, critical tool of modern life.
-As smart businesses integrate accessible design into their development and procurement processes, they understand the need for equal access by all people.
-The legal risks of ignoring accessibility are significant, and the benefits have also been demonstrated by leaders like Apple, Barclay’s, NPR, IBM, Microsoft and hundreds more.
-Business leaders and the advocates who influence them can have tremendous social impact and healthy ROI as they follow a roadmap that leads to equal access.
-More than one billion people with disabilities in the world are eager to enagage with you as customers, clients, partners, employees, and equal participants in civic and social activities.
-By developing a long term commitment to accessiblity and by using WAI resources to develop policy and implement strategy to bring that commitment to life, your business will reach this market and is likely to thrive in unexpected and self-sustaining ways.

 [^1]: [_Disability as diversity in fortune 100 companies_](https://onlinelibrary.wiley.com/doi/abs/10.1002/bsl.629).
 Ball, P., Monaco, G., Schmeling, J., Schartz, H., and Blanck, P.; Law, Health Policy and Disability Center (2005).